Skip to content

 What is a good debt-to-income ratio?

-How can you improve your debt-to-income ratio?
+How to improve your debt-to-income ratio

 For most of us, increasing our income is easier said than done.
 If a high debt-to-income ratio is preventing you from getting access to credit that you need, some lenders may allow you to apply with a co-applicant or add a co-signer to your loan and have that person’s income considered as part of your application.
 Although this may help you get approved for credit, it won’t actually lower your personal debt-to-income ratio.

-- Pay down existing debt.
+2. Pay down existing debt.
 Evaluate different strategies for paying down your debt.
 For example, you might be able to streamline and lower your monthly debt payments with a debt consolidation loan, or you may be able to temporarily save on your monthly credit card bill with a balance transfer offer.

 Bottom Line